BMW motorcycle wheel bearings, 1956 through 1969

-All of this is to show that one really has to mess up to make the bearings fail.
-The adjustment is nearly unrelated to practical life.
-Basically, keep the bearings clean by lubing often and they will last.
+All of this is to show that one has to mess up to make the bearings fail.
+The adjustment is nearly unrelated to wheel-bearing life.
+Keep the bearings clean by lubing often, and they will last.
 So what is the big deal?
 Why is so much fuss made about this issue?

 The /2 BMW Earles fork motorcycle front and rear wheels are interchangeable, from the introduction in late 55 to the end of production in 1969.
-However, the wheels came with a variety of details, often being minor with respect to the bearings.
 In 1968 BMW came out with telescopic forks on some models.
 They were designated by the suffix US.
-A 1968-69 BMW with telescopic forks was called, R50US, R60US, or R69US.
+A 1968-69 BMW with telescopic forks was called R50US, R60US, or R69US.

 A list of variations